shriphad/DataStore_Assessment/README.md

 ### <strong>Delete</strong>

-<strong>This method only supports DELETE method</strong>, this method accepts key from the user and searches for the key in the DataStore and deletes the value for the key, if not found then appropriate message is shown..
+<strong>This function only supports DELETE method</strong>, this method accepts key from the user and searches for the key in the DataStore and deletes the value for the key, if not found then appropriate message is shown..
 If any value has `Time-To-Live` property, Once the Time-To-Live for a key has expired,
 the key will no longer be available for Read or Delete operations.

 This Method can be imported from CRD library.